ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 Selavy defaults to assuming the images have been produced in the ASKAPsoft pipeline, and are thus named in a specific way.
-It is possible, however, to specify alternative names for the spectral index & curvature images (ie. taylor 1 & 2 maps), although the data they hold must be formed in the same way (ie. conform to the above relationships).
+It is possible, however, to specify alternative names for the spectral index & curvature images (ie. Taylor 1 & 2 maps), although the data they hold must be formed in the same way (ie. conform to the above relationships).
 The image names are specified via the **spectralTermImages** input parameter.
-If this is not given, the names are derived, if possible, from the image name, assuming a standard format: if the total intensity image is named XXX.taylor.0.YYY, then the spectral index map will be XXX.taylor.1.YYY and the spectral curvature map will be XXX.taylor.2.YYY
+If this is not given, the names are derived, if possible, from the image name, assuming a standard format: if the total intensity image is named XXX.taylor.0.YYY, then the spectral index map will be XXX.taylor.1.YYY and the spectral curvature map will be XXX.taylor.2.YYY.

+If the additional Taylor maps are not available, or the **findSpectralTerms** parameters are set to **false**, then the values for spectral-index and spectral-curvature will be set to the special value of -99.

 Parameters for spectral term measurement